EmilioPeJu/dls_ade/docs/system_testing.rst

 of each test as it is run.

 For a simplified set of tests, look at the `example_generator.py` script in the system_testing folder.
-After :ref:`setting-up-environment`, and running
+After :ref:`systest-setting-up-environment`, and running

 .. code:: bash